List of tallest buildings in Kolkata: Tallest buildings

 This lists ranks buildings in Kolkata that stand at least 90 m, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 Only completed buildings and under-construction buildings that have been topped out are included.

 Tallest under construction

 This lists buildings that are under construction in the city and are planned to rise at least 90 m.
 Buildings that are only approved, on-hold or proposed are not included in this table.

-Important note: due to the airport authority, the projects has been delayed and somewhere the height has been reduced.
+Important note: due to the airport authority, some projects have been delayed and somewhere the heights have been reduced.

 Approved, proposed and on-hold

 This list ranks buildings that are proposed, on-hold and approved in the city.
 All the buildings listed below are slated to rise at least 90 m.

 Timeline of tallest buildings in Kolkata

 The buildings listed here stand at least 55 m from the ground.